 *The 988 Suicide and Crisis Lifeline provides 24/7, confidential support with trained crisis counselors.
 If you or a loved one is in emotional distress or having a suicidal crisis, please call or text 988.
 If you’re experiencing a life-threatening emergency or need immediate help, please call 911.

 Research shows that many people who have BPD would have met the clinical criteria for ADHD as children.
-This suggests that ADHD could be a precursor to BPD.
-So a child with ADHD might be at greater risk for developing BPD later in life.
+This connection — often called comorbidity — suggests that the two conditions can coexist, but it doesn’t mean that ADHD causes BPD.
+Instead, ADHD may increase the risk of developing BPD later in life — especially when combined with stress or early trauma.

 Treatment and co-treatment strategies